pasierb/blog/content/post/congratulations-you-are-now-aws-certified.md

 ---
 title: '"Congratulations, You are Now AWS Certified!"'
 date: 2020-05-09T00:00:00+02:00
 summary: 'Going through the “AWS Solutions Architect - associate” certificate gives a great overview of the whole platform.
-You may not necessarily know how to set up a corporate network, but you will definitely know what\’s possible and where to start.'
+You may not necessarily know how to set up a corporate network, but you will definitely know what’s possible and where to start.'
 comments: true
 tags:
 - aws